Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Introduction

+To move beyond the PH assumption, several DNN-based methods allow time-varying effects.
+One approach augments the network input with time while retaining an unspecified baseline hazard, as in Cox-Time \citep{kvamme2019time}.
+Other approaches use baseline-free formulations based on the continuous-time hazard; see, for example, \citet{hu2023conditional,su2026nonparametric}.
+These methods naturally accommodate time-varying effects and avoid the PH constraint, but \citet{hu2023conditional} do not provide asymptotic theory, and \citet{su2026nonparametric} focus on one- and two-sample hypothesis testing.

-\paragraph{Semiparametric models and deep learning.} Alongside fully nonparametric formulations, there is considerable interest in semiparametric survival models that combine a parametric component for covariates of primary interest with a flexible, nonparametric component for high-dimensional or nuisance covariates.
-This structure preserves interpretability and enables formal inference for the parametric component, while leveraging modern machine learning to estimate the nuisance function.
-Theoretical foundations for this paradigm have been established in the non-survival setting by \citet{schmidthieber2020nonparametric}, who derived minimax-optimal rates for ReLU-activated DNNs in nonparametric regression, and extended to survival analysis by \citet{zhong2022deep} in the partially linear Cox model.
-In the latter, the log-hazard at time $t$ is modeled as $\log h_0(t) + \bzeta^\top {\bf Z} + f({\bf X})$, where $h_0(t)$ is an unspecified baseline hazard function, $\bZ \in \mathbb{R}^p$ is the vector of covariates of primary interest, $\bX \in \mathbb{R}^d$ is the vectors of nuisance covariates, and $\bzeta \in \mathbb{R}^p$ is the main parameter of interest, estimated at the semiparametric efficiency bound via partial likelihood.
-The nuisance function $f$ is approximated by a DNN.
-This approach achieves both optimal convergence for $g$ and $\sqrt{n}$-consistency for $\bzeta$ under the PH assumption.
-The work of \citet{zhong2022deep} demonstrates how semiparametric theory and deep learning can be integrated to yield interpretable, efficient estimators in survival analysis, but like other Cox-based methods, it remains tied to PH and baseline hazard estimation.
+At the same time, there is strong interest in semiparametric survival models that retain a low-dimensional interpretable component for covariates of primary interest while modeling high-dimensional or nuisance covariates flexibly.
+This partly linear structure is attractive because it combines interpretability with statistical efficiency.
+In the non-survival setting, theoretical foundations for DNN estimation over structured nonparametric classes were developed by \cite{schmidthieber2020nonparametric}.
+In survival analysis, \cite{zhong2022deep} extended this paradigm to the partially linear Cox model $\log h_0(t) + \zeta^\top \bZ + f(\bX)$, where \(\bZ\) is the low-dimensional covariate vector of primary interest, \(\bX\) is a nuisance covariate vector, and \(f\) is approximated by a DNN.
+Their approach yields optimal convergence of the nuisance estimator and \(\sqrt{n}\)-consistent estimation of \(\zeta\), but it remains tied to the PH assumption and to baseline hazard estimation.